Key Takeaways

 Can I run Qwen on a Mac?

-Use `ollama pull qwen2.5:7b` for 7B, `ollama pull qwen2.5:14b` for 14B, `ollama pull qwen2.5:32b` for 32B, or `ollama pull qwen2.5-coder:32b` for the coding variant.
+For the flagship, run `ollama run qwen3.6:27b` (~17 GB VRAM).
+For Qwen3, use `ollama pull qwen3:8b`.
+For Qwen2.5, use `ollama pull qwen2.5:7b` for 7B, `ollama pull qwen2.5:14b` for 14B, `ollama pull qwen2.5:32b` for 32B, or `ollama pull qwen2.5-coder:32b` for the coding variant.
 Always use explicit size tags.

 Is Qwen good for Chinese-language tasks?

-Qwen2.5 was pretrained on a large Chinese corpus and natively supports Simplified Chinese, Traditional Chinese, Japanese, Korean, Arabic, and 24 more languages.
+Qwen3 was pretrained on a large Chinese corpus and natively supports Simplified Chinese, Traditional Chinese, Japanese, Korean, Arabic, and 24 more languages.
 It consistently outperforms Llama 3.3 and Mistral on Chinese reading comprehension and generation.

-What quantization should I use for Qwen2.5?
+What quantization should I use for Qwen3?

-Q4_K_M is the recommended default β it cuts VRAM by ~55% versus FP16 with less than 1% quality loss on benchmarks.
+Q4_K_M is the recommended default — it cuts VRAM by ~55% versus FP16 with less than 1% quality loss on benchmarks.
 Use Q8_0 if you have spare VRAM and want near-FP16 quality.
 Avoid Q2_K for Chinese-language use.

 Does Qwen2-VL work for Chinese document OCR?

-Yes β Qwen2-VL 7B is the strongest local vision model for CJK document OCR.
-It runs in ~6 GB VRAM via `ollama pull qwen2-vl:7b` and reads Chinese, Japanese, and Korean text at up to 4096Γ4096 resolution.
+Yes — Qwen2-VL 7B is the strongest local vision model for CJK document OCR.
+It runs in ~6 GB VRAM via `ollama pull qwen2-vl:7b` and reads Chinese, Japanese, and Korean text at up to 4096×4096 resolution.
 See the full guide at /local-llms/run-qwen-vl-locally-2026.